tuchau1404/ECTDS10_Modbus/README.md

 # ECTDS10_Modbus
-Get the values from ECTDS10 vid Modbus
+Get the values from ECTDS10 via Modbus